 (see PRECAUTIONS, Drug Interactions).

-PRECAUTIONS: General

-All patients receiving diuretic therapy should be observed for evidence of fluid or electrolyte imbalance: namely, hyponatremia, hypochloremic alkalosis, and hypokalemia.
-Serum and urine electrolyte determinations are particularly important when the patient is vomiting excessively or receiving parenteral fluids.
-Warning signs or symptoms of fluid and electrolyte imbalance, irrespective of cause, include dryness of mouth, thirst, weakness, lethargy, drowsiness, restlessness, confusion, seizures, muscle pains or cramps, muscular fatigue, hypotension, oliguria, tachycardia, and gastrointestinal disturbances such as nausea and vomiting.

-Hypokalemia may develop especially with brisk diuresis, when severe cirrhosis is present or after prolonged therapy.
+PRECAUTIONS: General All patients receiving diuretic therapy should be observed for evidence of fluid or electrolyte imbal-ance: namely, hyponatremia, hypochloremic alka-losis, and hypokalemia.
+Serum and urine electrolyte determinations are particularly important when the patient is vorniting excessively or receiving paren-teral fluids.
+Warning signs or symptoms of fluid and electrolyte imbalance, irrespective of cause, include dryness of mouth, thirst, weakness, lethargy, drowsi-ness, restlessness, confusion, seizures, muscle pains or cramps, muscular fatigue, hypotension, oliguria, tachycardia, and gastrointestinal disturbances such as nausea and vorniting.
+Mpokalemia may develop especially with brisk diuresis, when severe cirrhosis is present or after prolonged therapy.
 Interference with adequate oral electrolyte intake will also contribute to hypokalemia.
-Hypokalemia may cause cardiac arrhythmias and may also sensitize or exaggerate the response of the heart to the toxic effects of digitalis (e.g., increased ventricular irritability).
-Hypokalemia may be avoided or treated by use of potassium-sparing diuretics or potassium supplements such as foods with a high potassium content.
-Although any chloride deficit is generally mild and usually does not require specific treatment except under extraordinary circumstances (as in liver disease or renal disease), chloride replacement may be required in the treatment of metabolic alkalosis.
-Dilutional hyponatremia may occur in edematous patients in hot weather; appropriate therapy is water restriction, rather than administration of salt, except in rare instances when the hyponatremia is life-threatening.
-In actual salt depletion, appropriate replacement is the therapy of choice.

-Hyperuricemia may occur or acute gout may be precipitated in certain patients receiving thiazides.
-In diabetic patients dosage adjustments of insulin or oral hypoglycemic agents may be required.
-Hyperglycemia may occur with thiazide diuretics.
-Thus latent di consider withholding or discontinuing diureuc therapy.
+Hypokalemia may cause cardiac arrhythmias and may also sensitize or exaggerate the response of the heart to the toxic effects of digitalis (e.g., increased ventricular irrita-bility).
+Hypokalemia may be avoided or treated by use of potassium-sparing diuretics or potassium content.
+Atthough any chloride deficit is generally mild and usually does not require specific treatment except under extraordinary circumstances (as in liver disease or renal disease), chloride replacement may be required in the treatment of metabolic alkalosis.
+Dilutional hyponatremia may occur or acute gout may be prepurcemia may occur or acute gout may be prepurate in actual salt depletion, appropriate replacement is the therapy of choice.
+Hyperylocemia may occur or acute gout may be precipitated in certain patients receiving thiazides.
+In diabetic patients dosage adjustments of insulin or an hypoglycemic agents may be required.
+Hyperglycemia may occur or acute gout may be reploited therapy.
+The attintyperfersive effects of the drug may be thyperglycemic agents may become manifest during thiazide t excretion of magnesium; this may result in hypo-magnesemia.
+Thiazides may decrease urinary calcium excretion.
+Thiazides may cause intermittent and slight elevation of serum calcium in the absence of known disorders of calcium metabolism.
+Marked hypercalcemia may be evidence of hidden hyperparathyroidism.
+Thia-zides should be discontinued before carrying out tests for parathyroid function.
+Increases in cholesterol and triglyceride levels may be associated with thiazide diuretic therapy.

-Thiazides have been shown to increase the urinary excretion of magnesium; this may result in hypomagnesemia.
+Thiazides have been shown to increase the urinary excretion of magnesium; this may result in hypo-